Apple Should Have Cut iPad Price Further For Schools, Say Analysts

 When looked at as a school-wide initiative, iPad costs could quickly add up.
 “I can see Apple improving its position, but I don’t see many wholesale school-wide trade outs of Chromebooks or Windows PCs for the new iPads,” said Moor Insights & Strategy principal analyst Patrick Moorhead.
 “I can see some departments adopting the new iPads for some creative applications in AR, VR, and coding.”

+Over the long-term it might be the software Apple announced in Chicago that makes the difference.
+With the new authoring, class management, and creative apps, the company is putting forward a more complete ecosystem for education.

+“Apple now has a solution to manage the classroom, but also the work, so teachers can see in an effective way if the apps they are using give good returns,” said Creative Strategies analyst Carolina Milanesi in a message to Fast Company.
+“Most importantly it t really feels like Apple has a solution rather than a series of features.”

-But today’s announcements could be the start of a more gradual repositioning of the Apple ecosystem offering for schools, says Mukul Krishna, global practice head of digital media at Frost & Sullivan.
-“They are looking at chipping away at the inroads Google has made in affluent schools.”
+Today’s announcements could be the start of a more gradual repositioning of the Apple ecosystem offering for schools, says Mukul Krishna, global practice head of digital media at Frost & Sullivan.
+It may start with schools that can afford to buy a premium Apple experience.
+“They are looking at chipping away at the inroads Google has made in affluent schools,” Krishna said.

 New Management Tools